 - 1. Develop an appreciation for the many sub-disciplines that exist in the field of neuroscience. - 2.
 Learn the fundamental principles of the anatomy and physiology of the nervous system. - 3.
 Define, articulate and model the molecular, cellular, and anatomical organization of the central and peripheral nervous systems. - 4.
-Understand and describe the structure and function of brain systems (somatosensory and motor). - 5.
-Understand and describe how the brain functions in sleep, sex, motivation, emotions and memory systems. - 6.
-Interpret primary data from scientific literature and be able to identify and assess the experimental approaches used in neuroscience. - 7.
-Collaborate with your classmates to successfully complete recitation exercises.
+Understand the properties of nervous system cells that allow them to use electrical and chemical signals for cellular communication. - 5.
+Understand, describe, and model the structure and function of brain systems (visual, auditory, olfactory, gustatory, balance). - 6.
+Interpret primary data from scientific literature and be able to identify and assess the experimental approaches used in neuroscience.